cheat-engine/cheat-engine/README.md

   4. Go to the original Cheat Engine repository and create a pull request:
       * Click on `compare across forks` and select your fork as the head fork and your new branch.
+## License
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+    Note that using Cheat Engine to mod game protected by copyright and/or DRM may be illegal.
+    We are not liable for any use of Cheat Engine